 Vetri Cucina is the home base of star Philadelphia chef Marc Vetri, and the privilege of dining here will set you back a pretty penny.
-Guests are welcomed with snacks and a cocktail, then peruse the four-course menu, customizing it to their liking.
-A meal at Vetri Cucina will cost you $165 per person.
+Guests are welcomed with snacks and a cocktail, then peruse the multi-course menu, customizing it to their liking.
+A meal at Vetri Cucina typically runs about 8 courses and will cost you $165 per person.

 This warm and inviting Mill’s Tavern is a good place to visit when you’re looking to spare no expense.
 Shellfish platters cost $39 for the petite or a whopping $159 for the grand experience.
 Seared foie gras costs $24, a 16-ounce rib-eye costs $48 and 32-ounce wagyu and 36-ounce Prime tomahawk rib-eyes tip the scales at $100 and $120, respectively.

 High-end tasting counter McCrady’s is a loving ode to native South Carolina ingredients, and the 12-course tasting menu elevates them to fine-dining heights via Southern-inspired dishes like “shrimp, corn, marigold” and “duck, raspberry, fennel.”
 A meal at the 22-seat restaurant will cost you $125 plus $80 for wine pairings, with an optional $35 caviar supplement.